bridgesense/lampready/README.md

 Why LAMPready?
 ---

 There are hundreds of great Vagrant boxes out there.
 However, I wanted something I could spin up fast without a lot of manual intervention.
-Some of the features include:

-* Working web server on first boot for most configurations
-* Database injection via script settings
-* Multiple versions of PHP selectable via script; 7.2, 7.3 and 7.4
-* Includes the most common PHP modules
-* Easily override error supression
-* Isolates outbound email

-#### _What goes in the box -- Stays in the box._
+Recently added here is the Box script based off of [Scott McCarty's](https://crunchtools.com/moving-linux-services-to-containers) thoughts on using a single podman container to build a LAMP stack.
+If you have a rhel subscription, check that script out.
+More information to follow.

 How it Works
 ---